rebremer/managed_identity_authentication/readme.md

 ## AAD authentication from Data Factory to Azure Function using Managed Identity  ##

 In this tutorial, AAD authentication from Data Factory to Azure Function is created.
+It extends the following [blog](https://joonasw.net/view/calling-your-apis-with-aad-msi-using-app-permissions).
 The following steps are executed:

 1. Create app registration linked to the Azure Function
 2. Add SPN of ADFv2 as authorized application to SPN of app registration